Symplectic duality via log topological recursion: Symplectic duality

-\begin{proof} We refer the reader to \cite[Proposition~2.3]{BDKS2}.
+\begin{proof}[Proof of Prop.~\ref{prop:OSsympl}] We refer the reader to \cite[Proposition~2.3]{BDKS2}.
 The only difference between the expression given there and Equation~\eqref{eq:OS} is that the former uses the following expression instead of the second factor in the second line of~\eqref{eq:OS}:

 where the sum is taken over all simple connected graphs $\gamma$ on $n$ labeled vertices, and the edge $(v_k,v_l)$ in the set of edges $E_\gamma$ of $\gamma$ is decorated by

 The identification of this expression with